DavidWindham/ReactPythonUserAuthExample/README.md

 * JWT implementation
 * Automatic Access Token refresh with a wrapper for axios
 * TokenStorage class to handle JWT's
+* State Containers with Redux for frontend functionality
+* Basic animation with react-transition-group

 ## Installation